Somfic/EliteAPI/README.md

 EliteAPI.Start();
 ```
-Then, you can access the `EliteAPI.Status.LandingGear` option.
+Then, you can access the `EliteAPI.Status.LandingGear` field.
 ```csharp
 switch (EliteAPI.Status.LandingGear) {
      case true: